justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Our collector must guarantee that a black object never has any children that are white objects.
 This satisfies the so-called tri-color invariant and guarantees that all white objects can be collected once the gray objects are marked.
 This is the reason our collector must use a gray color instead of transitioning white objects directly to black.

 Finally, as noted previously a [mark buffer](#mark-buffers) is used to store the list of gray objects.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.

+## Deferred Collection

+The current set of colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.
+Thus an object that is really garbage could accidentally be assigned the black color.

+For example, suppose a heap page consists entirely of white objects after a GC is finished.
+All of the objects are garbage and would be freed if the page is swept.
+However if this page is not swept before the next collection starts, the collector will swap the values of white/black and during the subsequent cycle all of the objects will appear as if they have the black color.
+Thus a sweep during this most recent GC cycle would not be able to free any of the objects!

+The solution is to add a new color (purple) to indicate garbage objects on the heap.
+Garbage can then be swept while the collector is busy doing other work such as mark/trace.
+In order to account for multiple generations of objects the object colors are incremented each cycle instead of being swapped.
+For example, the collector starts in the following state:

+    static unsigned char gc_color_mark = 5;   // Black, is swapped during GC
+    static unsigned char gc_color_clear = 3;  // White, is swapped during GC
+    static unsigned char gc_color_purple = 1;  // There are many "shades" of purple, this is the most recent one

+We can assign a new purple color after tracing is finished.
+At this point the clear color and the purple color are (essentially) the same, and any new objects are allocated using the mark color.
+When GC starts back up, the clear and mark colors are each incremented by 2:

+    // We now increment both so that clear becomes the old mark color and a
+    // new value is used for the mark color.
+The old clear color becomes
+    // purple, indicating any of these objects are garbage ck_pr_add_8(&gc_color_purple, 2);
+    ck_pr_add_8(&gc_color_clear, 2);
+    ck_pr_add_8(&gc_color_mark, 2);

+So we now have purple (assigned the previous clear color), clear (assigned the previous mark color), and mark (assigned a new number).
+All of these numbers must be odd so they will never conflict with the red or blue colors.
+Effectively any odd numbered colors not part of this set represent other "shades" of purple.

 ## Handshakes